CodePushGo/website/src/content/blog/en/capacitor-ota-updates-boosting-low-end-device-performance.md

 ## Performance Benefits of OTA Updates

 OTA updates tackle the challenges posed by limited hardware and network resources by offering smarter, more efficient performance improvements.
-For example, Capacitor's OTA updates send only the changes needed, instead of requiring users to download the entire app again.
+For example, React Native's OTA updates send only the changes needed, instead of requiring users to download the entire app again.
 This approach reduces unnecessary data usage and speeds up the process.

 ### Key OTA Update Functions